 When we were on the riverbank, several children came over.
-Two girls were peddling Chinese herbal medicines, carrying their goods for sale suspended from poles balanced on their shoulders.
+Two girls were peddling Chinese herbal medicines, carrying their articles for sale suspended from poles balanced on their shoulders.
 They called out: "We have every kind of medicine.
 Choose the one you want."

 They were probably assisting with their family business.
 With plaits of their hair hanging down unadorned, their eyes sparkled with serenity.
-I pointed at my forehead and said with a smile, "Do you have medicine to make me smarter?"
+I pointed at my forehead and said with smile, "Do you have medicine to make me smarter?"